 - Sponsorship of broader Citizens League events: We reach current and emerging policy leaders with events that are informative, engaging, interactive – and fun.
 Events can be focused on a particular policy topic or opportunity, or open to a broader audience like our Annual Civic Celebration.
 Sponsors are featured on our website and in all event promotions.

 - The membership structure differentiates between large (over 100 people locally), and small businesses.
 Basic membership for a business or nonprofit of any size is $250/year.
-The Citizens League thanks our top corporate and organizational contributors in 2009 and 2010.

 To find out about options for business/organizations membership, contact Jan Unstad at

 651-289-1077 or firstname.lastname@example.org.

 Why sponsor events and policy projects with the Citizens League?